AU asks African leaders to send doctors to Ebola-stricken states

-ADDIS ABABA, Oct 16 (Reuters) - The African Union has appealed to all leaders in the continent to contribute health workers and specialists to staff new Ebola clinics and hospitals being built in West Africa, its chairperson said on Thursday.
+ADDIS ABABA (Reuters) - The African Union has appealed to all leaders in the continent to contribute health workers and specialists to staff new Ebola clinics and hospitals being built in West Africa, its chairperson said on Thursday.

-Global health authorities are struggling to contain the world’s worst Ebola epidemic since the haemorrhagic disease was identified in 1976.
+Global health authorities are struggling to contain the world’s worst Ebola epidemic since the hemorrhagic disease was identified in 1976.

 The virus - still spreading in West Africa - has killed nearly 4,500 people, with confirmed, probable and suspected cases reported in seven countries, including the United States.